 Thanks to homo sapiens' unusual upright form, approximately 80% of humans suffer back pain, notably lower back pain, at some point in their lives.
 Luckily, Dr. Steve Abercrombie can alleviate back pain with chiropractic adjustments and other therapies.
-Whether you have chronic back pain or an acute attack of back pain that needs same-day treatment, if you live in the Danville, California area you can come to Back to Health Chiropractic for relief: Call Dr. Abercrombie's dedicated team or book an appointment online.
+Whether you have chronic back pain or an acute attack of back pain that needs same-day treatment, if you live in the Danville, California area you can come to Abercrombie Chiropractic for relief: Call Dr. Abercrombie's dedicated team or book an appointment online.

 Your lower spine, also known as the lumbar spine, supports the weight of your upper body when you're standing or walking.